COGS18/COGS18.github.io/_build/materials/21-CodeStyle.md

 ## Linters

 <div class="alert alert-success">
-A linter is a tool that analyzes code for both programmatic erros and stylistic issues.
+A linter is a tool that analyzes code for both programmatic errors and stylistic issues.
 </div>

 `pylint` is available from Anaconda to check this for you.